dronekit/dronekit-server/REST.md

 * messages.kmz
 * messages.gmaps.kmz (kmz but obeying the limits associated with gmaps) (FIXME - store in local DB?)
 * messages.jpg (a jpg thumbnail view of the flight)
+* parameters.json (a json representation of vehicle parameters)
+* parameters.complete (a complete param file)
+* parameters.share (a param file with 'vehicle specific' parameters stripped)
+* waypoints (a json representation of waypoints)
+* dseries (a temporary json representatio to support the old droneshare interface)

 # /session Logging in